Pradipgorde/TodoManagement/README.md

 b.
 List of todos with description, date, and completion status.
 c.
 Actions to Add/Update/Remove a todo.
 d.
 Mark a todo as pending or complete.

+# Explanation.
+•	Description: - App manage user Todos in project i.e. one user can create multiple project, in single project user can create multiple todos as per project needs.
+Todos having option like its pending, complete as per user needs user can select this option for future understanding.
+User can edit todos, delete todos.
+Also I have provide function likes todos have created date as well updated date.